jonasherfort/simple-modern-uv/README.md

 [BasedPyright](https://github.com/DetachHead/basedpyright).

 All of these work in build systems.
-But note this is a choice not just of the build tooling—it is by far preferable to have your type checker warnings align with your IDE warnings.
+But this is a choice not just of build tooling—it is far preferable to have your type checker warnings align with your IDE warnings.
 With the rises of AI-powered IDEs like Cursor and Windsurf that are VSCode extensions, it seems like type checking support as a VSCode-compatible extension is essential.